inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

-sharing hopes and fears that he wouldn't confi in his priest or psychiatrist, he'll finally let down his guard in a fit of drunken ality and say something like, "You know, for someone who's such a jerk, I guess you're OK."
+sharing hopes and fears that he wouldn't confi in his priest or psychiatrist, he'll finally let down his guard in a fit of drunken ality and say something like, "You know, for someone who's such a jerk, I guess 're OK."
 A pessimist is a man who has been compelled to live with an optimist.
 		-- Elbert Hubbard
 BASIC, n.:
 	A programming language.
 Related to certain social diseases in that th who have it will not admit it in polite company.
-Microwaves frizz your heir.
+Microwaves frizz r heir.
 Hope is a good breakfast, but it is a bad supper.
 		-- Francis Bacon
 The last time I saw him he was walking down Lover's Lane holding his own hand.
 		-- Fred Allen
 heavy, adj.:
 	Seduced by the chocolate si of the force.
-Losing your drivers' license is just God's way of saying "BOOGA, BOOGA!" nolo contenre:
+Losing r drivers' license is just God's way of saying "BOOGA, BOOGA!" nolo contenre:
 	A legal term meaning: "I didn't do it, judge, and I'll  do it again."